-ENT411 Creating and Growing a Spiritual Impact Plan (3 credits) - First Offered, Fall 2023 Responsible stewardship calls us to examine our hearts and our actions to see how well we are doing the work we are called to do, to determine if we are making a difference for the Kingdom.
+ENT411 Creating and Growing a Spiritual Impact Plan (3 credits)

+Responsible stewardship calls us to examine our hearts and our actions to see how well we are doing the work we are called to do, to determine if we are making a difference for the Kingdom.
 In 1 Corinthians 11:28, we are instructed to examine ourselves before joining in the Lord's Supper.
 That is a call to a spiritual evaluation on a personal level.
 We need, similarly, to evaluate our businesses and to report to those in authority over us, as Paul and Silas did in reporting to the church in Antioch.
 This course focuses on how Transformational Entrepreneurship develops an intentional and measurable spiritual impact plan by asking the question, "Are we being the people and the business God has called us to be?"
-The students will become knowledgeable in seven fruitful practices of Transformational Entrepreneurship.
+The students will become knowledgeable in seven fruitful practices of Transformational Entrepreneurship and how to take steps to develop an intentional Spiritual Impact Plan.